guoya35/Audible/README.md

 -SQL was used to house the data

--The database contained 3 tables
+-The database contained 3 tables (Books, Prices, Rating)

 -ERD was created